Chicago’s police oversight agency, COPA, released video on Tuesday that shows CPD officers shooting an unarmed man in Pilsen this summer.

 The city released the video days after prosecutors charged the two officers involved in the shooting with multiple felonies, including official misconduct for allegedly misleading investigators about what happened during the incident.

 Efforts by the officers’ defense team to have the video embargoed pending trial failed in a hearing before Judge Mary Marbuio on Monday.

-We have zoomed in on part of the video in the following clip to make it easier to see what happened.
 You can view the full video, as well as other materials released by COPA, at this link.

 Prosecutors on Friday said Sgt.
 Christopher Liakopolous and Officer Ruben Reynoso of CPD’s Major Accident Investigations Unit were driving in an unmarked car to a training session when they came upon three men standing near some closed businesses near 18th and Morgan around 7 a.m. on July 22.